domsoos/580/Assignment2/README.md

 ## Input
 The user does no have to specify anything to run the program, but they have the option to initialize the starting state and the user can choose from heuristic settings from `h1` to `h4` as a command line argument.

-The initial state and heuristic arguments have to be inside quotation marks separated by spaces.
+If specified, initial state and heuristic arguments have to be inside quotation marks separated by spaces for it to work.
+Heuristic arguments can be specified individually.

 ### Sample Inputs:
 `python3 informed.py`
 or
 `python3 informed.py "14 13 12 8 15 -1 10 5 6 11 1 9 7 3 2 4" "h1 h2 h3 h4"`

-Note that if no initial state was given by the user, the program will use an initial state that has the solution at 26 level deep.
+Note: if no initial state and heuristic was given by the user, the program will use a default initial state that has the solution at 26-level deep using all 4 heuristic functions.

 ## Output Results